hnfong/public-crap/bookmarks/computer-related.md

 - https://github.com/justjake/Gauss A Stable Diffusion app for macOS built with SwiftUI and Apple's ml-stable-diffusion CoreML models.
 - https://duckdb.org/ DuckDB is an in-process SQL OLAP database management system (SELECT * FROM 'myfile.csv')
 - https://github.com/google/j2objc
+- https://github.com/red-data-tools/YouPlot - YouPlot is a command line tool that draws plots on the terminal.

 ## Machine Learning